 At about a week old and 3⁄16-inch, Minis are the youngest and smallest of our Dubia roach nymphs.
 Though small, they contain all the same nutrition as their older, larger peers.
 In fact, ounce for ounce, they may have more.

-This is because in order to double their size in the next few weeks, Minis have paper-thin, flexible exoskeletons.
+This is because in order to double their size in the coming days and weeks, Minis have paper-thin, flexible exoskeletons.
 Dubia roach exoskeletons are made of chitin, which is fibrous and indigestible.
 The older they are, the thicker and more rigid their shells become.
-Therefore, younger Dubia have more nutrition per ounce than their larger peers.
+Therefore, younger Dubia with thinner shells have more nutrition per ounce than their larger peers.
 The younger they are, the more nutrition they have per ounce.

 In addition, Dubia roaches are born with nutritional reserves to carry them through any food scarcity they may encounter early in life.
 This evolutionary strategy benefits the roaches, but it’s also a big a plus for the young insectivores that eat them.
 They too are growing, and growing animals have greater nutritional needs.
 Younger animals also tend to have more tender digestive systems that appreciate the easy digestibility of Mini dubia roaches.

 Mini Dubia Roach Sizing Notes

 Minis are larger than small crickets in the pinhead to ⅛ inch range.
 By weight, the smallest among them are around half the size of our quarter inch Dubia roach nymphs.
 They also tend to be smaller and flatter, though this may depend on feeding status.

 If you find that Minis are too big or small, you may be able to modify them to fit your animal.
 You can increase (or decrease) their size by double (or half) by offering plenty of healthy foods (or withholding food and water) for a few days or a week.
 Heat will speed their growth while cold will delay it.